 What’s better than sitting underneath a canopy of pink petal flurries, gawking at people of all walks of life dressed up as anime characters, gossiping with your friend about your other friends?

 It’s not so much what you eat or how you prepare it, but what was going on in your life when you were enjoying it that makes a dish special.
 Context is half the flavor of food.
-Spring—just the essence of this primal season—is powerful enough to lend certain foods inseparable nuance.
+Spring—just the breezy essence of this season—is powerful enough to lend certain foods inseparable nuance.
 Asparagus is one of them.

 For me, this plate of crispy-roasted asparagus with a simple, soft-boiled egg is infused with the activities of that spring Saturday.
 I had never prepared asparagus this way before.
 But when I do next (and it will probably be in spring, since the vegetable is in season such a short window), it will already be complemented with the pleasant flavors of this weekend—even if it doesn’t come out as well the next time around.

 So how do you make asparagus stalks golden-brown and crisp?
 It’s basically the same way you do so with Brussels sprouts: split them down their middles and stick them in a raging-hot oven to let their natural sugars toast.

 Sure, this great big pile of roasted asparagus will work as an elegant side.
 But no need to share—especially if you live alone and are hangry from a long day outside—eating an entire bunch of the same vegetable in one sitting isn’t such a bad thing, in fact.

 A squeeze of lemon is good; a runny egg to pool over your pile of stalks is even better.
 I don’t know, I had initially some grand ideas for this bunch of asparagus, but let them go to the wayside for the easier, less-effortful thing.
 It could have gone wrong or it could have gone so-so.
 To my luck, it made a perfect day even better.
 But that’s maybe besides the point.